aaronstevenwhite/SpatialHumanSimulationExperiments/README.md

 ### analysis/

-This directory contains the analysis script for the manuscript found in `papers/` as well as a preprocessing script for use on the raw Ibex data.
+This directory contains the analysis script for the manuscript found in `papers/` as well as a preprocessing/download script for use on the raw Ibex data.

 ### papers/